 This gluten free schnitzel recipe will also work for chicken if you prefer chicken to pork schnitzel.

-- Parmesan Cheese - Add 1 - 2 Tbsp. of parmesan to panko mixture.
+- Parmesan Cheese – Add 1 – 2 Tbsp. of parmesan to the panko mixture.
 This adds a nice flavor to the dish.

 - Fresh Lemon - Squeeze some fresh lemon juice on the cooked German Schnitzel for a zesty flavor.

 Step 2: Dip it into the egg mixture.
 The egg will seal in the gluten free flour, keeping the meat juicy while cooking.
+You will want three bowls so you can easily dip the pork between them.
+This will make it easier to drop it into the hot oil quickly.

 How thin should pork be sliced to make schnitzel?

-To get your meat thin you will need to:
+To get your meat thin, you will need to:

 - Place a piece of plastic wrap on the counter.